We sell your home at

 6. State of the home you arrive in

 Your sales documents also detail the state of the property that you will be purchasing.
-That is, whether or not the property comes inclusive with furniture, or completely vacant.
+That is, whether or not the property comes inclusive with furniture, or is completely vacant.

 If you purchased the property “as-in”, then your contract will account for every piece of furniture that should remain upon your arrival.
 In most cases, however, sellers will want to take their belongings with them, in which case the contract should list the property as “vacant”.